irving-qin/model-quantization/doc/edsr.md

    ```

 3. make sure the symbolic link is correct.
+Create the link if not exists.
    ```
    cd /workspace/git/EDSR-PyTorch/src/
    ls -l third_party